caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 ```

 Here, `lb_policy` is a subdirective to [`reverse_proxy`](/docs/caddyfile/directives/reverse_proxy) (it sets the load balancing policy to use between backends).

+**Unless otherwise documented, directives cannot be used within other directive blocks.** For example, `basicauth` cannot be used within `file_server` because the file server does not know how to do authentication; but you can use directives within [`route`](/docs/caddyfile/directives/route), [`handle`](/docs/caddyfile/directives/handle), and [`handle_path`](/docs/caddyfile/directives/handle_path) blocks because they are specifically designed to group directives together.

+Note that when the HTTP Caddyfile is adapted, HTTP handler directives are sorted according to a specific default [directive order](/docs/caddyfile/directives#directive-order) unless in a [`route`](/docs/caddyfile/directives/route) block, so the order of appearance of the directives does not matter except in `route` blocks.

 ### Tokens and quotes